 I’d booked a Bharat Taxi; my cabbie, Fakhre Alam, promptly picked me up.
-Over the next four days, Alam bhai gave me a fine download of Kolkata & how it changed visibly over the last 20 years or so.
+Over the next four days, Alam bhai shared comprehensive insights about Kolkata.
+He explained how it has visibly changed over the last 20 years.
+My first stop was my hotel, Fairfield by Marriott, to check in.
+I thank the hotel for assigning me a room with a fantastic view.

 My cousin, SD, picked me from Kaee Contemporary & we drove to Polo Floatel for dinner.
-At The Bridge, overlooking the river Ganges, we noshed at copious amounts of kebabs & biryani, gossiped about the past & the present, and had a fantastic time.
+At The Bridge, overlooking the river Ganges, we ate copious amounts of kebabs & biryani.
+We gossiped about the past and the current.
+We had a fantastic time.
+I had an adventurous Uber ride back to Fairfield.
+During the ride, the driver told me he’s not the driver :D.

 Kaee Contemporary

-TBH, Kaee wasn’t part of my original sightseeing plans but when I came to know it was the opening night for a new exhibition the same day that I landed, I knew I’d to go.
+Kaee Contemporary nurtures a community of patrons, practitioners & public.
+To be honest, it wasn’t part of my original sightseeing plans.
+When I discovered it was the opening night for a new exhibition, I knew I had to go.
+It was the same day that I landed.
 I’m glad I did!

 ‘When The Other Stares Back’ is an exhibition that will make you think about the dystopia we’re moving towards.
 It’ll move you with its dejection & it’ll frighten you with its atrocity.
 “What ARE we doing to our world?” is a question you’ll be forced to ask.

 Amongst Mr. Gigi Scaria’s work, Wrapped made me ponder about its significance for a while.
-It took me a few minutes to realize that this is what we’d been doing to our mountains – blasting them, cutting them, rounding them up, fencing them in & so on.
+It took me a few minutes to realize that this is what we’d been doing to our mountains.
+We have been blasting them, cutting them, rounding them up, fencing them in, and so on.
 We don’t even realize that in the end, it’s the mountains that will survive & not us.

 Ms. Jayashree Chakravarthy’s Twigs to Creepers made me gasp.
-Her use of cotton, jute, paper, tea stain & the like make this piece of art so real & yet so surreal at the same time.
+She incorporates cotton, jute, paper, and tea stain into the piece.
+These elements make it both real and surreal at the same time.

 Ms. Radhika Agarwala’s Primordial Ooze series made me think, for a moment, that I was looking at fossils in amber.
 It reminded me of the multiple times I’d felt that nature will find a way, if left alone.